educational REEF Field Survey trips for divers to learn fish and invertebrate

 "Fishinars" (Webinars that teach Fish ID) as part of REEF's

-resources to promote its Volunteer Survey Program.
-Organize, set up,
+resources to support its Volunteer Fish Survey Program.
+Complete webinar

 design and provide photos for REEF's Pacific NW Invertebrate ID card